Steve Chia: Political career

-1997 general election
+1997 General Election

 After graduating from NUS in 1994, Chia met Tan Chee Kien, the president of the opposition National Solidarity Party (NSP).
 He joined the party around the end of 1994 and gradually rose to the position of the party's assistant secretary-general and eventually secretary-general.
-During the 1997 general election, he joined Tan and four others to form a six-member NSP team to contest in Hong Kah GRC against a six-member team from the governing People's Action Party (PAP) led by Environment Minister Yeo Cheow Tong.
-The NSP team lost after garnering 31% of the vote against the PAP team's 69%.
+During the 1997 general election, Chia along with Patrick Kee, Tan Chee Kien, Wong Wee Nam and Yadzeth Bin Hairisto form a five-member NSP team to contest in Hong Kah GRC against the governing People's Action Party (PAP) but they lost after garnering 31% of the vote against the PAP team's 69%.

-2001 general election
+2001 General Election

 In June 2001, the NSP, under Chia's leadership, joined three other opposition parties (SPP, PKMS and SJP) to form the Singapore Democratic Alliance (SDA).
 In the general election that year, Chia contested as a solo candidate under the SDA banner in Chua Chu Kang SMC.
 Although Chia ultimately lost to the PAP candidate Low Seow Chay with 34.66% of the vote against Low's 65.34%, he was offered a seat as a Non-constituency Member of Parliament (NCMP) in the 10th Parliament because he was one of the "best losers" in an election in which there were fewer than six elected opposition Members of Parliament.
 At the time, the 30-year-old Chia was the youngest parliamentarian.

 During his term as a NCMP from 5 November 2001 to 18 April 2006, Chia posed questions in Parliament on various issues, including National Service, HDB flats for singles, bus and train fare subsidies, and organ transplants.
 Chia claimed in a 2020 interview with Mothership that he asked the highest number of questions among all the Members of Parliament in the 10th Parliament.